 As his project began to pick up steam, he pulled focus towards what he reckons to be the mental health benefits provided by his work.
 And it’s done him wonders, having recently enjoyed mainstream international recognition from liberal and conservative media channels, along with invitations to speak about the project at schools, universities, and creative industry events.

-This is to say, whilst it is true that individuals do have some autonomous power over how they perceive the world, it is not enough to suggest that living conditions don’t also shape this perception.
+This is to say, whilst it is true that individuals do have some autonomous power over how they perceive the world, it is not a helpful analysis if it draws us away from recognising that material living conditions also shape this perception.
 The problems we find in society do not stem entirely from an insufficiently ‘can-do’ attitude to life.
-To think otherwise is a delusory idealism that serves the interests of those who stand to benefit from perpetual inequality and exploitation.
+To think otherwise is a delusory idealism that ultimately serves the interests of those who stand to benefit most from perpetual inequality and exploitation – the ruling class.

 Although Notes To Strangers alludes to the widespread anxiety, depression, and various other mental health problems experienced as a condition of living in a society torn by contradictory impulses (e.g. go to a job you hate and be under instructions to smile like you mean it), the empty phraseology so characteristic of Andy’s work, actually serves to mask the conditions that produce the maladies he’s trying to alleviate, ironically making it harder to alleviate those conditions.